devopsgroup-io/vagrant-digitalocean/README.md

     end
 ```

-The provider will assume the public key path is identical to the private key path with the *.pub* extention.
+The provider will assume the public key path is identical to the private
+key path with the *.pub* extention.

+By default, the provider uses the `root` account for SSH access.
+This is
+required for initial droplet creation and provisioning.
+You may specify
+an account that may be used for subsequent SSH access and provisioning
+by setting the `ssh_username` attribute within the provider config
+section.

 ## Supported Guests/Hosts

-This project is primarily to support my workflow which currently only involves Ubuntu and CentOS.
-It's likely that any unix host will work but I've not tested it.
-Guests require porting of the nfs, chef, and sudo setup scripts.
+The project is currently in alpha state and has been tested on the
+following hosts and guests:

 Hosts:

 * Ubuntu 12.04
+* Mac OS X

 Guests: